 The Rock River Basin covers nearly 3,800 square miles of South Central Wisconsin (click on map to the left).
 Shaped by the last glacial episode, this rolling landscape was once covered by thick woodlands interspersed with oak-savanna, prairies, wetlands, and numerous streams and lakes.

 Today, the Rock River and its numerous tributaries thread their way through this landscape that spreads over 10 counties inhabited by more than 750,000 residents.
 Urban centers include Madison, Janesville and Beloit as well as smaller cities such as Waupun, Watertown, Oconomowoc, Jefferson and Beaver Dam.
-Although the basin is experiencing rapid growth, it is still largely rural in character with agriculture using nearly 75% of the land area.
+Although the basin is experiencing rapid growth, it is still largely rural in character with agriculture using 62.5% of the land area.
 The basin enjoys a healthy economy with a good balance of agricultural, industrial and service businesses.

 Most of the basin’s surface waters are exposed to runoff pollution from both agricultural and urban land uses and many are exposed to waste water discharge pollution as well.
 Only a few surface water bodies within the basin are rated as excellent quality.
 Stream channelization, building of drainage ditches and draining of wetlands have contributed to flooding problems.